 Benefit = Comfort Throughout the Day and Night

-Action is perhaps the “easiest” part of the AIDA process, but it must not be overlooked.
+Action is perhaps the “easiest” part of the AIDA method, but it must not be overlooked.
 This is where things like user-friendly and conspicuous navigation, purchase links, and shopping carts come into play.
 Most of that can be automated, but remember that where you place your Buy Now buttons and what they look like matters.

 Again, simply apply A/B Testing on each element to determine which ones generate actions (purchases, mailing list sign-ups, etc.) more often than others.

-Relating AIDA to Your Online Marketing Activities
+Relating the AIDA Method to Your Online Marketing Activities

 So how does AIDA really relate to online marketing?
 How can we simplify this a little?